Seagather/Marshal-Pundit-Reviews/README.md

 * To make the user authentication more secure, the Log In form integrates werkzeug security features namely: "generate_password_hash" and "check_password_hash".
 Hashing passwords makes it tougher to crack.

+#### Regular Expression

+* Some sort defensive programming was integrated using Regex to specify what users can type on the input fields.

 #### Word Counter

 * The reviewers comment input field has a word counter integrated with JavaScript.